Netcracker/KubeMarine/documentation/Maintenance.md

 **Warning**: Before starting the migration procedure, verify that you already have the actual cluster.yaml structure.
 The services.docker scheme is deprecated.

 ### migrate_cri Parameters

+JSON schema for procedure inventory is available by [URL](../kubemarine/resources/schemas/migrate_cri.json?raw=1).
+For more information, see [Validation by JSON Schemas](Installation.md#validation-by-json-schemas).

 The following sections describe the `migrate_cri` parameters.